MathsJam/mathsjam-site/cities/suzhou.md

 location:
     group: rest-of-world
     pub_name: "The Locke Pub"
-    description: "which is in the iStation Culture and Arts Center, Metro exit 2"
+    description: " which is in the iStation Culture and Arts Center, Metro exit 2"
     url: http://www.lockepub.com/
     lon: 31.3231983
     lat: 120.7042503